United-Philanthropy-Forum/km-starter-kit/README.md

    You’ll know this is working when you can visit this url without error: https://github.com/organizations/United-Philanthropy-Forum/repositories/new

 3. Access to Pantheon.
-   You'll know this is working when you can go to [Create a new site in Pantheon](https://dashboard.pantheon.io/sites/create) and be able to choose XXX from the dropdown.
-(TODO, find out what Forum's Pantheon org is called.)
+   You'll know this is working when you can go to [Create a new site in Pantheon](https://dashboard.pantheon.io/sites/create) and be able to choose United Philanthropy Forum from the dropdown.

 4. Access to [the United Philanthropy Forum CircleCI instance](https://circleci.com/gh/United-Philanthropy-Forum).
 You'll know this is working when you can visit that url.